FrankLef/cookiecutter-proj/README.md

     ├── settings.toml             <- Project's settings used by `dynaconf`.
     ├── .secrets.toml             <- Secret settings used by `dynaconf`.
     ├── README.md                 <- The top-level README for developers using this project.
+    ├── pypath.bat                <- A batch file to set the PYTHONPATH.
+Optional.
     ├── data                      <- Data directories used throughout the project.
-    │   ├── raw                   <- Original, immutable data.
-    |   ├── transf                <- Data being processed and transformed
-    |   ├── ready                 <- Transformed, complete data ready to use.
-    │   ├── temp                  <- Temporary folder.
+    │   ├── d0-temp               <- Temporary folder.
 These files can be deleted.
+    │   ├── d1-raw                <- Original, immutable data.
+    |   ├── d2-transf             <- Data being transformed.
+    |   ├── d3-ready              <- Transformed data ready to use.
+    │   ├── d4-preproc            <- Preprocessed data to used for EDA.
+    │   ├── d5-eda                <- Data used for exploratory data analysis.
+    │   ├── d6-final              <- Final data sets used for reports.
     |   └── ...
     ├── docs                      <- GitHub pages website.
     │   ├── explanation.md        <- Understanding-oriented documentation.